jakepreciado/dishup-mobile-app/README.md

 * Add user authentication and cloud storage to sync data across devices.

+* Add the ability to include photos/video of food and the cooking process.

 * Improve the UI/UX design, including custom styling, animations, and better feedback for user actions.

 * Implement advanced search and filtering options for pantry items and recipes, including lists and groups/categories.